About me

 Since 2023 I've been guiding and coaching dozens of people through the full experience of plant medicine healing, from preparation to integration.

-In addition to my deep experiential training in the Shipibo tradition with dietas and many hundreds of ceremonies over the last 8+ years, my ongoing experience as a client in regular therapy and somatic healing sessions inform the way I work with people.
-I also have certificates in integrative trauma healing and continue to seek Western training.
+In addition to my deep experiential training in the Shipibo tradition with dietas and many hundreds of ceremonies under Ricardo's guidance, my ongoing experience as a client in psychotherapy and somatic healing sessions inform the way I work with people.
+I also have certificates in trauma-informed psychedelic facilitation and integrative trauma healing, and I continue to seek Western training and ethical supervision.

 My background in design and storytelling also helps me guide clients towards seeing the full picture of their lives and in crafting new self-loving and empowering narratives about their experiences.